SpencerSoalt/Database-Management-System/README.md

 ## Introduction

-The Coffee Shop Database project is a comprehensive data management solution tailored for coffee shop businesses.
+This Database project is a comprehensive data management solution tailored for coffee shop businesses.
 By centralizing data related to employees, inventory, orders, and transactions, this system seeks to streamline operations, enhance customer experience, and provide actionable insights for business growth.

 ---